 OUR PARTY PRIESTESS

-For the last 6 years Elsa has been running logistics first with the Colorado Outward Bound School where her team supported over 13,000 student program days annually with a logistical budget of $400,000 and most recently for Desert Mountain Medicine.
-It's not a sexy job, but it's all the work that leads to a damn good party.
+After working for the Colorado Outward Bound School and Desert Mountain Medicine, Elsa has learned how to flex to the demands of various operational challenges.
+Her jobs have stretched her in ways that make her the perfect candidate to take on a business like FREIGHT; from climbing couloirs, to purchasing weekly cheese rations for 400 people at a time, from teaching tire chaining F350s while nursing an infant, to outfitting 350 folks for complicated backpacking trips, Elsa finds joy in the learning.
+Logistics isn’t a sexy job, but it's all the work that leads to a damn good party.
 Not only is she our operational problem solver but our liaison and spokesperson to the community.
-She is an active member of Leadville in city government and volunteering on the Lake County Advocates Board, bringing both operational experience and a loyalty to Lake County which guides our vision for the project.
+She is an active member of the Leadville community, bringing both operational experience and a loyalty to Lake County which guides our vision for the project.

 In case you can't see the resemblance, Elsa is the daughter of Nan and Dave.
 This is a family affair!